Welcome to the Copyright Office website

 The sections of Bill C-11 that remain to be enacted deal with ISP's and the notice and notice takedown system proposed in the legislation.

 Additional commentary and analysis is also provided via Michael Geist's blog.
+Mr. Geist is a law professor and Research Chair in Internet and E-Commerce Law at the University of Ottawa.

-Dalhousie's New e-Reserve Service
+Dalhousie Libraries' e-Reserve Service

 For further information on this service, please visit the Dalhousie Libraries' Course Reserves for Faculty webpage.